karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 ### 2. Create a new private repo

 Go to [GitHub](https://github.com) and create a new repo.
-Name it whatever you want but make sure you hit **private** (unless you want everyone to see that you're a fraud 🤪):
+Name it whatever you want but make sure you hit **private** (unless you want everyone to see your shenanigans 🤪):

 ![private repo](/media/github-commit-bot/private_repo.png)